Battle of Antonov Airport: 25 February 2022

-On 25 February 2022, Russian mechanized ground forces advancing from Belarus combined with another air assault by the VDV, took control of the airport after partially breaking through Ukrainian defenses at the Battle of Ivankiv.
+On 25 February 2022, Russian mechanized ground forces advancing from Belarus combined with another air assault by the VDV, took control of the airport after partially breaking through Ukrainian defenses in Ivankiv.
 Some of the armored vehicles were ambushed before reaching Hostomel, halting the reinforcements for a time, but nonetheless they entered the airport and helped to expel the Ukrainian defenders.
 According to the Russian Ministry of Defence, the capture came following an operation that involved some 200 helicopters.
-The figure of about 200 Ukrainian casualties and no casualties on the Russian side was announced.
-This claim was met with skepticism, with Timur Olevsky, a journalist who witnessed the battle, outright refuting this claim.
+The Russian defence ministry announced the figure of about 200 Ukrainian casualties and no casualties on the Russian side.
+This claim was met with skepticism, with Timur Olevsky, a journalist who witnessed the battle, outright rebutting this claim.
 Nevertheless, Russian ground forces established a foothold in Hostomel and began to man checkpoints inside the town.
 It was speculated that the Ukrainian defenders may have sabotaged the runway ahead of the advancing Russian ground forces.

 The Ukrainian Ministry of Internal Affairs initially denied that the airport had been fully captured by the Russian forces, stating that it had been "changing hands" and that the battle was ongoing.
-The Ministry of Internal Affairs also insisted that the Russian claim of the massive Ukrainian casualties was "an absolute lie", while the Ukrainian Ministry of Defence declared that the airfield was too badly damaged to be used by Russian troops.
+The Ministry of Internal Affairs also insisted that the Russian claim of massive Ukrainian casualties was "an absolute lie", while the Ukrainian Ministry of Defence declared that the airfield was too badly damaged to be used by Russian troops.
 Later in the day, Ukraine confirmed that Russian forces were in control of the airport.